Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-For $q_1\geq 1$ and $p_1=2^n, n= 1,2,3$, we may construct the operator as an image of a sphere in some appropriate dimension.
-Namely, consider the unit sphere in $\bR^{2p_1q_1+r +1}$.
-For those values of $p_1$, we may construct (when $p_1\geq 2$) $p_1-1$ orthogonal transformations $\ell_i$ on $\bR^{p_1}$, such that, for any $X\in \bR^{p_1}$, with $\|X\|=1$, $\{X, \ell_1(X), \cdots \ell_{p_1-1}( X)\}$ forms a orthonormal basis.
+\cd{c} For $m\geq 2$ and $\cd\in\{1,2,4,8\}$, we may construct the operator as an image of a sphere of an appropriate dimension, namely, of the unit sphere in $\bR^{2\cd m+2r}$.
+For those values of $\cd$, we may construct $\cd$ orthogonal transformations $\ell_i$ on $\bR^{\cd}$ such that $\ell_1(\uu), \dots, \ell_{\cd}(\uu)$ form an orthonormal basis for any $\uu\in \bR^{\cd}$, with $\|\uu\|=1$.
 This is done through the complex, quaternionic or octionionic multiplications (say from the left) by the basis elements of the algebra, which provides orthonormal transformations of the space which satisfy the required conditions (although in the octonionic case it is not just a simple application of the algebra rule due to the non-associativity of the product), see Conway and Smith \cite{ConwaySmith}.
 Indeed, this property fails for higher order Cayley-Dickson algebras.
+For any $m$, the operators $\ell_i$ lift to $\bR^{m}\otimes \bR^{\cd}$ into orthogonal transformations such that $\ell_1(\xx), \dots, \ell_{\cd}(\xx)$ are pairwise orthogonal for any $\xx\in\bR^m\otimes\bR^{\cd}$.